A Zariski dense exceptional set in Manin's conjecture: dimension 2: Construction of the examples

 \

-Let $S$ be a del Pezzo surface of degree $1$ over a separably closed field $k$.
-Then the linear system $\left|-2K_S\right|$ is base-point-free and has dimension $3$.
-The associated morphism $\pi:S\rightarrow \bP^3$ is a double cover of a quadric cone $Q\subset\bP^3$ branched along the vertex of $Q$ and a smooth curve $B$.
-Our goal in this section is to show that rational curves in $\left|-2K_S\right|$ are corresponding to planes in $\bP^3$ which are bitangent to $B$.
+Let $S$ be a del Pezzo surface of degree $1$ over an algebraic closed field $k$ of characteristic zero.
+Then the linear system $\lvert-2K_S\rvert$ is base-point-free and has dimension $3$.
+The associated morphism $\varphi:S\rightarrow \bP^3$ is a double cover of a quadric cone $Q\subset\bP^3$ branched along the vertex $V$ of $Q$ and a smooth curve $B$.